lloeki/matterfront/README.md

 ## Building your own app

-First follow the install instrustions above.
+First follow the install instructions above.
 Then from within your project root, you can build for all platforms and distributions by running:

     npm run build